gpstar81/GPStar-proton-pack/OPERATION.md

 To access the EEPROM Configuration Menu, hold the `Intensify Button` down and toggle the right hand `Bottom Toggle` button 5 times.
 You will then hear a beep noise and your bargraph will light up to indicate you are in the EEPROM Configuration Menu System.

+To access the EEPROM Configuration sub level menu, use the `Top Dial` on the top of the wand.
+When you reach the sub level menu, the Slo-blo LED will light up to indicate this menu state.

 `The EEPROM Configuration Menu System can only be reached while both the Neutrona Wand and Proton Pack are powered down.`

 `Please note whatever settings you have temporarily changed in the regular menus and sub menus will be applied automatically and saved if you exit the EEPROM menu by saving the settings.`